Falyrion/AdvancedArmorStands/README.md

 - Enable arms, invisible baseplates, no gravity and much more for your armorstand.
 - Arange all body parts in a fancy pose you want.
 Or choose one of the various preset poses!
-- Colorable Names!
+- Colorable names!
-- Invisible Armor Stands!
+- Invisible armor stands!
 Perfect for floating letters or items!
-- Player Heads!
-Get the head of every player you want and place it on your Armor Stand (this feature can be fully disabled!)!
+- Player heads!
+Get the head of every player you want and place it on your armor stand (this feature can be fully disabled!)!
-- Invulnerable Armor Stands!
+- Invulnerable armor stands!
 Save from accidental punches!

 ### How to use?